The experts at WebAIM can audit your web site and provide a detailed report to help you remediate accessibility and WCAG

 There are many ways that a webpage can introduce difficulties for users who rely on a keyboard for navigation.
 Below are a few of the most common issues.

 A keyboard user typically uses the Tab key to navigate through interactive elements on a web page—links, buttons, fields for inputting text, etc. When an item is tabbed to, it has keyboard "focus" and can be activated or manipulated with the keyboard.
 A sighted keyboard user must be provided with a visual indicator of the element that currently has keyboard focus.
 A basic focus indicator is provided automatically by web browsers.
 While their appearance varies based on the browser, the focus indicator is typically shown as a border (called an outline) around the focused element.
 These outlines can be hidden by applying

 outline:none CSS to focusable elements.

 In addition to the default outline, you can use CSS to make the focus indicator more visually apparent and keyboard-friendly by ensuring the focus indicator is highly visible with sufficient contrast, and by adding a background color or other visual focus style to links and other interactive controls.
 The outline can be styled to match your site design but should be readily detected when navigating with the Tab key.

 Items that should not receive keyboard focus

-<a> element is only keyboard accessible or presented to screen reader users as a link when it has a non-empty href attribute.
+<a> element is only keyboard accessible or presented to screen reader users as a link when it has a non-empty

 href attribute value) should not be used for links.